THE BEST FREE RADIO DRAMA INTERNET SITES

 mleeper@optonline.net

-Those of you who have read the MT VOID for a while know that I have a special interest in radio drama.
+Those of you who have read the MT VOID for a while know that I have a special interest in audio drama.
 It is particularly convenient to download it from the Internet.
 Different users will record programs in different ways.
-These days most people download MP3.
-These are the best Internet sites I have found for finding radio drama.
+These days most people download from iTunes or download MP3s.
+Below are the best Internet sites I have found providing audio drama.
 The sites I list offer radio drama without charge.

 I am pleased to say that there has really been an explosion in the number of sites offering free drama radio drama.
 There are several that offer radio from the Golden Age, roughly 1940 to 1960, but many sites are creating their own new radio drama.